 IV Therapy Tips & Tricks: How to Hit a Vein Every Time.
-IV therapy can be complex if you don’t have the experience or practice.
+IV therapy can be complex if you lack experience or practice.

 This is an essential skill that nurses must master.
 If you miss the right spot, your patient may experience discomfort.